idris-lang/Idris-dev/docs/faq/faq.rst

 What are the differences between Agda and Idris?
 ================================================

+Like Idris, Agda is a functional language with dependent types, supporting dependent pattern matching.
+Both can be used for writing programs and proofs.
-The main difference is that Idris has been designed from the start to support verified systems programming through easy interoperability with C and high level language constructs to support domain specific language implementation.
-Idris emphasises general-purpose programming, rather than theorem proving, and as such includes higher level programming constructs such as type classes and do notation.
-Idris also supports tactic based theorem proving, and has a lightweight Hugs/GHCI style interface.
+However, Idris has been designed from the start to emphasise general purpose programming rather than theorem proving.
+As such, it supports interoperability with systems libraries and C programs, and language constructs for domain specific language implementation.
+It also includes higher level programming constructs such as type classes and do notation.

+Idris supports multiple back ends (C and JavaScript by default, with the ability to add more via plugins) and has a reference run time system, written in C, with a garbage collector and built-in message passing concurrency.

 Is Idris production ready?
 ==========================